-Visit the Department of Homeland Security: Study in the States - STEM OPT Hub website for up to date information on STEM OPT.
-Learn more about the following:
+Visit the Department of Homeland Security: Study in the States - STEM OPT Hub, which includes:

-- Step-by-step guide for completing the Training Plan Form I-983
+- Guide to complete Training Plan Form I-983

-- Applicant must be working on post-completion OPT.
+- Applicant must be working on unexpired post-completion OPT.

 - Applicant must be working for an E-Verify employer.
 USCIS has created an online E-Verify Employer Search Tool.